WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-09-14-create-a-docker-image-in-an-azure-devops-ci-pipeline.md

 layout: post
 categories: [DevOps, Docker]
 tags: [Azure DevOps, CI, DevOps, Docker, Docker Hub]
-description: This post shows how to build a Docker image in an Azure DevOps CI pipeline and how to push the created image to Dockerhub.
+description: This post shows how to build a Docker image in an Azure DevOps CI pipeline and how to push the created image to Docker Hub.
 ---

 <a href="/add-docker-to-a-asp-net-core-microservice/" target="_blank" rel="noopener noreferrer">In my last post</a>, I showed how to build a .NET Core Microservice inside a Docker container.
 Today, I want to build this microservice in an Azure DevOps CI pipeline and push the image to Docker Hub.

 ## Set up a Service Connection to Docker Hub